matrix-construct/construct/README.md

 Its [derivatives](https://upload.wikimedia.org/wikipedia/commons/d/d8/IRCd_software_implementations.png)
 have underpinned the major networks for decades.

-The protocol has since stagnated, largely abandoned except for a small cult of millenarians.
+The protocol has since stagnated, largely abandoned except by a small cult of millenarians.
 A growing number of proprietary cloud services have filled the vacuum of innovation.
 Free software projects are relegated to collaborating on non-free platforms for a basic rich user experience.
 The consensus is that